PrabhanjanJois/Weather-app-CC-react-typescript/README.md

 - Countries API

 The application has is been included with tests and the components are been run with the tests.
 The snapshots of the tests are been uploaded in the <b> SnapShots </b> folder above.
 \

-Have deployed this application in <b> Netlify </b> click the link https://splendorous-brigadeiros-d53ea5.netlify.app/
+Have deployed this application in <b> Netlify </b> click the link https://splendorous-brigadeiros-d53ea5.netlify.app/ (Some parts of the application are not working correctly in the hosted website)